Ynn/selfstar/intro-runtime.md

 ![The Web Management Console](img/intro-runtime/webconsole.png)

 You get the (long) list of all the bundles installed in your OSGi environment.

-What you get is a long list of all the installed bundles in your OSGi environment.
-As you have not installed any bundle yet, these bundle are what we call the system bundles.
-You don't need to understand what they are doing but for some of them, the name give a good indication.
-For instance *Apache Log4J* is obviously a bundle providing the well-known [log4j](http://logging.apache.org/log4j/1.2/) library.
+There is no bundle of your own so far: all these bundles are system bundles.
+You don't really need to know these system bundles!
+Names can give an indication (*Apache Log4J* is obviously a bundle providing the well-known [log4j](http://logging.apache.org/log4j/1.2/) library).

-The console provides a lot of information.
-Only four of them are really interesting for you :
+The console provides detailed information about bundles.
+Four attributes are of high interest:

 + **Name** (or Symbolic Name in OSGi terminology): the name is the name of the bundle.
 Multiple bundle can have the same name because you can install a bundle multiple time.
 + **ID** : the id is a unique number given to the bundle by the framework when you install it.
 As you will see it is a convenient way to interact with bundles in command lines.
 For instance the command *stop 3* will stop the *Apache Log4J*.
 It is also a way to distinguish to identical bundles installed multiple time.